Fleet logo

 6. In the Flow options section, make sure that Allow duplicate certificates is checked.

-8. Click Next and leave all default options.
-We'll come back to this later.
+8. Click Next and leave the default options.

 Step 3: Connect Fleet to DigiCert